andrew01144/Tasmota-SomfyRTS/README.md

 The CC1101 is configured via an SPI interface which needs to be wired to the ESP32.
 Choose the GPIO pins you want to use for this.
 I do not use the ESP32's SPI interface; I simply bit-bang GPIO pins to implement the SPI protocol, so you can choose pretty much any pins that are convenient.
 Using the Tasmota WebUI, choose Configuration > Configure Module, and define the SPI and IRsend pins.

-_The Relay GPIOs are optional, and are defined for integration with the Tasmota Shutter and Blinds functionality.
+_The Relay GPIOs in the screenshot below are optional, and are defined for integration with the Tasmota Shutter and Blinds functionality.
 They are not wired to anything._

 For example:

 ![image](https://user-images.githubusercontent.com/18399286/194719453-22dfa4a0-f396-4aeb-9ece-312576d346e7.png)

-Then wire these pins to the CC1101 module:
+Then wire these 7 pins to the CC1101 module:

 | CC1101 | ESP32    |
 |--------|----------|